AuburnSounds/Dplug/README.md

    For OSX it is recommended that you use LDC-1.0.0-b2 for final binaries as no other LDC version has been as well tested with Dplug (especially it is unknown if it works on OS X 10.7).

-   For Windows it is recommended to use LDC >= 1.1.
+   For Windows it is necessary to use LDC >= 1.1.
 LDC 1.0 does not `export` function in DLL.

 - Is Dplug stable?